henrique1299/Farfetch-TESTE/Anagram/README.md

 # Anagram

 ## Installation
-1. Copy the `Anagram.java` class in `src` folder to your project folder.
+1. Copy the `Anagram.java` class from `src` folder to your project folder.
 2. Change the `Anagram` package to match the project.
 3. Call using
 ``